Frequently Asked Questions

-A. We use clear sheet of plastic and braille this, we find it more durable than paper and because it is translucent sited readers of the card can see what is underneath, However, on some cards especially with grade 1 braille, we have to include a separate piece of card with the braille on one site and the print on the other (this is manly the musical instruments ones) .
+A. We use a clear sheet of plastic to add the braille.
+This, we find it more durable than paper and because it is translucent sited readers of the card can see what is underneath, However, on some cards especially with grade 1 braille, we have to include a separate piece of card with the braille on one site and the print on the other (this is mainly the musical instruments ones) .

 Q. How many words can we have?

-A. This all depends on the size of the cards and if Grade 1 or Grade 2 is used.
-If Grade 1 is requested then up to 38 words will fit on most cards, if grade 2 is selected then up to 45 words.
-If you need more than this then we recommend you send a Braille letter as well. .
+A. All depends on the size of the card and if Grade 1 or Grade 2 is used.
+If Grade 1 is requested, then up to 38 words will fit on most cards, if grade 2 is selected then up to 45 words.
+If you need more than this, then we recommend you send a Braille letter as well.

 Q. What is braille?

 A. Braille is a system of reading and writing using raised dots.
 It allows people who are blind to read with their fingers.
 Combinations of dots make characters that represent letters and punctuation marks.
-Most of the shapes don%uFFFDt look like the print characters they represent.
+Most of the shapes do not look like the print characters they portray.

 Q. Should we choose grade 1 or grade 2?

 A. When in doubt choose grade 1 as grade 2 reader can read grade 1